-180 Monthly-mean variability (i.e., the standard deviation) of MOC and MHT in the ensemble is similar to the altimeter-based estimate over 2013-2017 and 1993-2020, whereas variability observed from SAMBA is much greater (Fig's 2a,c and 3a-d, and Table 2), with significant differences (p < 0.05 in an F-test for equality of two variances).
-Similarly, the ensemble-mean timeseries is significantly (p < 0.05) correlated with the altimeter-based estimate (r=0.63 for MOC; r=0.77 for MHT, over 2013-2017), but it is not well correlated with SAMBA (r < 0.1).
-185 The monthly-mean SAMBA estimates (Fig. 3a,b) and the Mayer energy-budget MHT estimates have highfrequency variations of comparable magnitude (Fig. 3b,d and Table 2), although their variability is uncorrelated.
-"Mayer ORAP6" is weakly correlated with the ensemble-mean and altimeter-based estimate (r=0.14, r=0.19 over 1993-2017; r=0.28, r=0.32 over 2013-2017, for the respective datasets).
-"Mayer ORAS5" has a higher correlation with the ensemble-mean and altimeter-based estimate (r=0.30, r=0.32 over 1993-2017; r=0.52, r=0.57 190 over 2013-2017, for the respective datasets).
-The GloRan reanalysis run with and without assimilating altimetry data (not shown) has a similar correlation with the altimeter-based estimate (r=0.52 vs r=0.56 for MOC over 2013-2017).
-Thus, the strong correlation between ensemble-mean and altimeter-based estimates is not dependent on directly assimilating altimetry data.
-The experimental reanalysis does, however, still assimilate in-situ and satellite temperature and salinity data, which would serve to constrain thermosteric and halosteric, respectively, 195 contributions to sea level.
-In the 12-month running mean estimates (Fig. 3e,f), the ensemble-mean is only weakly correlated with the altimeter-based estimate (r=0.24 for MOC; r=0.25 for MHT), so their high monthly-mean correlation is largely due to similar seasonal variability.
+Monthly-mean variability (i.e., the standard deviation) of overturning and MHT in the ensemble have a similar magnitude to the altimeter-based estimate over both the 2013-2017 mooring observational period and 1993-2020, whereas variability observed from SAMBA is far greater (Fig's 2a,c and 3, and Table 2), with significant (p < 0.05) differences (in an F-test for equality of two variances).
+Similarly, the ensemble-mean timeseries is significantly (p < 0.05) correlated with the altimeter-based estimate (r = 0.63 for MOC and r = 0.77 for MHT over the observational period), but is not well correlated with SAMBA (r < 0.1).
+The monthly-mean SAMBA estimates have large high-frequency variations (Fig 3a,b).
+These high-frequency variations could be caused by ocean eddy variability and barotropic variations that were previously under-resolved with only two mooring sites, and are now better resolved but likely still aliased with nine sites.
+The Mayer energy-budget MHT estimates also have high-frequency variations of a magnitude comparable to SAMBA (Fig 3b,d and Table 2), although their variability is uncorrelated with SAMBA.
+"Mayer_ORAP6" is weakly but significantly (p < 0.05) correlated with the ensemble-mean (r = 0.14) and altimeter-based estimate (r=0.19) over 1993-2017, and with the altimeter-based estimate (r = 0.32) over the SAMBA period.
+"Mayer_ORAS5" has a higher correlation with the ensemble (r =

+0.30) and altimeter-based estimate (r = 0.32) over 1993-2017, and with the ensemble (r = 0.52) and altimeter-based estimate (r = 0.57) over the SAMBA period.
+The GloRan reanalysis run without assimilating altimetry data 180 (not shown) is still significantly correlated with the altimeter-based estimate (r = 0.54).
+Thus, the strong correlation between ensemble and altimeter-based estimates is not due to both using altimetry data.
+We note, however, that the experimental reanalysis still assimilates in situ and satellite temperature and salinity data, some of which is used in the altimeter-based estimate, so the ensemble and altimeter-based estimate are not completely independent.

-The GLORYS12V1 reanalysis has a larger time-mean MOC and MHT than the ensemble-mean (and GLORYS2V4).
-It has similar monthly-mean variability to the lower resolution reanalyses, slightly larger than the ensemble-mean, but smaller than GLORYS2V4 (Table 2).
-It is also significantly correlated with the ensemble-mean (r=0.80 for MOC; r=0.84 for MHT, over 1993-2019).
-Thus, fully resolving (as opposed to only permitting) eddies in the ocean reanalyses considered here is important to infer the time-mean transports across 34.5°S, but has minimal impact on the variation of the monthly-mean transports.
+The GLORYS12V1 reanalysis has a stronger time-mean MOC and MHT than the ensemble-mean (and GLORYS2V4).
+It has similar monthly-mean variability to the ensemble, slightly larger than the ensemble-mean, but smaller than GLORYS2V4 (Table 2).
+GLORYS12V1 is also significantly correlated with the ensemble-mean (r = 0.80 for MOC; r = 0.84 for MHT, over 1993-2019).
+Thus, fully resolving (as opposed to only permitting) eddies in ocean reanalyses is important to infer the time-mean transports across 34.5°S, but it has minimal impact on the amplitude and variation of the monthly-mean transports in the reanalyses.

-The 12-month running mean MOC and MHT in the ensemble over 1993-2020 are relatively stable (Fig. 3e,f), with similar ensemble-mean values to those during 2013-2017 (Table 2) and no significant trend over 1993-2020.
-However, the individual reanalyses have significant (p < 0.05) trends in the MOC over 1993-2020 with differing sign and magnitude (Table 2).
+190 The 12-month running mean overturning and MHT over the whole ensemble period is relatively stable (Fig 3e,f), with similar ensemble-mean values over the whole period to those during the observational period (Table 2).
+The ensemble-mean MOC has no significant trend over 1993-2020.
+However, there is a significant increase in GloRan (1.18 Sv/decade) and ORAP6 (0.41 Sv/decade), and a significant decrease in CGLORS (-0.32 Sv/decade) and GLORYS (-0.60 Sv/decade).
 In contrast, only GloRan has a significant (increasing) trend in MHT (~0.042 PW/decade).
-GLORYS12V1 has no significant trend in MOC or MHT.
-Hence, there is uncertainty in the long-term trends amongst the reanalyses.
+GLORYS12v1 has no significant trend in MOC or MHT.
+Hence, there is uncertainty in the long-term trends from reanalyses.